USDepartmentofLabor/ableist-language-detector/README.md

 A custom MLflow model accessible via an API can be created with the `model_api.py` script.

-To build the model, which will create a local directory called `detector_model`:
+To build the model, which will create a local directory called `detector_model`, run:

 ```
 python ableist_language_detector/model_api.py
 ```

-You can optionally use the same script to call MLflow model from Python on an input job description file:
+You can optionally use the same script to run the MLflow detector model on an input job description file:

 ```
+python ableist_language_detector/model_api.py \
+  --train_only False \
-python ableist_language_detector/model_api.py --train_only False -j sample_job_descriptions/short_job_description.txt
+  -j sample_job_descriptions/short_job_description.txt
 ```

 Serve the model to port 1234 after making the following script executable: